-America must ensure humanitarian protection for refugees arriving on our borders
+America must ensure humanitarian protection for Central American refugees

 In addition to aiding Syrian and other refugees that are overseas, the U.S. has a responsibility to protect those who come to our borders, in particular those from Honduras, El Salvador and Guatemala who are fleeing persecution and violence that qualifies them as refugees.
 For the past several years the escalating violent crime, gang violence and domestic violence that has raged beyond control within those countries has resulted in thousands of children and families fleeing and seeking refuge in the United States and other countries in the region.
+Instead of humanitarian protection, the Department of Homeland Security's (DHS) has implemented an aggressive border deterrence strategy that has resulted in the massive detention of family asylum seekers.
+This shameful practice must end.